AndremBarros10/AndremBarros10/README.md

 - 👋 Hi, I’m Andre Barros
-- 📚 Graduated in IT Systems Management
+- 📚 Graduated in IT Systems Engineering and Management
 - 👀 I’m interested in programming and data science
-- 🌱 I’m currently learning C#
+- 🌱 Currently learning C#, .Net Core and JavaScript

 <!---
 AndremBarros10/AndremBarros10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.